FNNDSC/fnndsc/js/rev/README.md

 ## Type of installation

 In most cases, the already compiled _Production version_ is sufficient.
-For development, however,  follow the instructions for the _Development version_.
+For development, however, a few extra steps are required (see the appropriate section below):

 ## Production version